-determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-23 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
-Limit competition to products or services from Afghanistan Use procedures other than competitive procedures to award 1.
-The [contracting office] proposes to purchase under contract number, [describe item] .
-The total estimated cost of this acquisition is acquisition using the following procedure, which, given thi determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-23 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
-Limit competition to products or services from Afghanistan Use procedures other than competitive procedures to award 2. entity(ies) that are the intended user(s) of the product or 3. acquisition using the following procedure, which, given this determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-239 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from
+1. The [contracting office] proposes to purchase under contract number, [describe item] .
+The total estimated cost of this acquisition is 2.
+The product or service is to be used by [describe the entity(ies) that are the intended user(s) of the product or service].
+3. The contracting officer recommends conducting the acquisition using the following procedure, which, given this determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-239 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
+Limit competition to products or services from Afghanistan.
+Use procedures other than competitive procedures to award a contract to a particular source or sources from Afghanistan.